dimroc/blog/_posts/2015-08-20-cross-compiled-go-with-docker.md

 tags: go docker
 ---

+_Update: Docker has since released [Multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) to address the problem described below.
+It's a far better solution, and you can consider the below article deprecated.
+Check it out!_

 Golang's ability to create a self-contained executable makes deployment a breeze.
 You just copy the single file.
 No need to worry about versioned dependencies and your dependencies' dependencies.